 - 1. Determine the current software revision installed.
 Via the advanced user interface (AUI) screen, go to Menu/System Settings/Upgrade Software.
-Select the .tgz file in the Select Upgrade File list (should highlight in blue) and click Details.
+Select the \.tgz file in the Select Upgrade File list (should highlight in blue) and click Details.
 Note the current software revision for Audio Player, AUI, Controller, Exciter, Rack and PM. - 2.
-Contact Nautel for the most recent software revision and download .tgz file to a laptop or network location.
+Using a web browser go to ftp://www3.nautel.com/NX\Series/ and verify your software version is the latest.
+If necessary, download the latest \.tgz file to a laptop or network location.